olysxue/TIW_future_change/README.md

-# Code for "Consistent Projected weakening of Tropical Instability Waves under greenhouse warming" submitted to *Nature Communications*.
+# Code for "Consistent Projected changes of Tropical Instability Waves under greenhouse warming" submitted to *Nature Communications*.

 This repository contains the code supporting the manuscript: